noemi-munt/exploratory-data-analysis---customer-loans-in-finance125/README.md

 5. [License](#license)

 ## Project Description
-This project conducts **Exploratory Data Analysis (EDA)** on a financial loans dataset.
+This project conducts **Exploratory Data Analysis (EDA)** on a financial loans dataset with over 50,000 records and tracking 43 variables.
 The primary goal is to gain insights into the portfolio of a loan company by cleaning, transforming, and analysing the data.
+With the results the company will be able to make data driven decisions on how to manage the portfolio.

 ### Objectives:
 - Load and inspect the dataset